The Skaggs School of Pharmacy

 The common required and elective course work taken by pharmacy and medical students, and advanced practice clinical experiences, where medical and pharmacy students work closely together, have been created to foster the development of cooperation between the professions as well as to develop an appreciation for the unique roles that each professional provides in the care of patients.

-The admissions committee seeks a diverse pool of applicants who have demonstrated strong academic ability in both the required prerequisite course work and in their entire academic career, and who have a wide breadth of extracurricular interests and leadership roles.
+The admissions committee’s mission is to seek a diverse pool of applicants and admit those who are qualified, highly accomplished, likely to successfully complete our rigorous PharmD program, and make positive contributions to the profession of pharmacy.
 In addition, the committee selects applicants for matriculation who have demonstrated the personal qualities of intelligence, maturity, integrity, and dedication to the ideal of service to society, and who are best suited for meeting the educational goals of the school.
 The ability to express oneself clearly in both oral and written English is essential.
 The Skaggs School of Pharmacy and Pharmaceutical Sciences is committed to admitting students with diverse cultural, economic, and social backgrounds.
 Although grade point average is an important factor, it is not the sole criterion for acceptance.
 In addition to intellectual and academic competence, the admissions committee considers communication skills, leadership ability, community service, and health-care experience.
 Applicants must be United States citizens, permanent residents, or DACA (Deferred Action for Childhood Arrivals) approved with AB540 eligibility for California residency.

 All students are enrolled in the full-time, four-year professional program leading to the doctor of pharmacy degree (PharmD).
 No students in advanced standing, transfer students from other schools of pharmacy, or part-time students are accepted for admission.
 All students enter at the first-year level.